What is Autism?

 Lack of Experience-Sharing Initiation

-As researchers study ASD infant development over the course of their second year, the most documented sign of their divergence as well as their ongoing social passivity, is their failure to initiate and actively maintain Experience-Sharing interactions (also referred to as ‘Joint Attention) with parents and family members.
+As researchers study autistic infant development over the course of their second year, the most documented sign of their divergence as well as their ongoing social passivity, is their failure to initiate and actively maintain Experience-Sharing interactions (also referred to as ‘Joint Attention) with parents and family members.

 Researchers have found that differences in the initiation of experience-sharing become increasingly magnified over the course of the second year.
-For example, a number of groups studying the factors during infancy that best predict a future ASD diagnosis, have noted that the failure to initiate experience-sharing between ages 12-18 months, is the best single discriminator of a future ASD diagnosis (Barbaro & Dissanayake, 2012; Charman, 2014; Mundy & Thorpe, 2007).
+For example, a number of groups studying the factors during infancy that best predict a future autism diagnosis, have noted that the failure to initiate experience-sharing between ages 12-18 months, is the best single discriminator of a future autism diagnosis (Barbaro & Dissanayake, 2012; Charman, 2014; Mundy & Thorpe, 2007).

 Lack of Experience-Sharing Growth